-And hello once again beautiful people of Roblox-- I’ve returned with another step-by-step tutorial breaking down how to lay out and design a simple house!
-Thanks again for the support on the previous topic for designing maps which can be found here: Ruski’s Tutorial #1 - How to design your maps layout
+Hello once again, beautiful people of Roblox!
+I’ve returned with another step-by-step tutorial, this time discussing how to lay out and design a simple house!
+Thanks again for the support on the previous tutorial for designing maps.
+If you missed it, you can find it here: Ruski’s Tutorial #1 - How to design your maps layout

 What makes a good house?

-Home is where the heart is, they say… well they’re wrong!
+They say home is where the heart is… Well they’re wrong!
 Home is where you can easily access the bathroom, kitchen, and bedroom without having to go through a maze of corridors!
 Seriously, though.
-First things first is coming up with floor plans.

-I highly recommend googling some, there’s plenty of free-to-use floor drafts and plans across the interwebs.
-One that I like to use in particular is Floorplans.com.
+First things first, we need to come up with a floor plan.
+I highly recommend searching for some on the web.
+There’s plenty of free-to-use floor drafts and plans around the internet.
+One site that I like to use in particular is Floorplans.com.

-Here’s a few things to remember before choosing a layout:
+Here’s a few things to consider before choosing a layout:

 How big is the house/building?